EranEndvelt/demowebshop-playwright/TEST_STANDARD.md

     - Cart heading is visible.
     - Product name in the cart matches exactly the selected product name.

-- **✅ Test execution completes without uncaught errors or timeouts.**
+- *Test execution finishes successfully with no unhandled errors or timeouts.*